Ostrya japonica

 Ostrya japonica, known as East Asian hophornbeam, or Japanese hop-hornbeam, is a species of tree in the Betulaceae family growing to 25 m tall.
 It is native to Japan, Korea and China.
-In China, it occurs in temperate forests of southern Gansu, Hebei, Henan, Hubei, and Shaanxi provinces at altitudes between 1000–2800 m.
+In China, it grows in temperate forests of southern Gansu, Hebei, Henan, Hubei, and Shaanxi provinces from 1000–2800 m elevation.
 In Japan it is known as Asada (浅田).